As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Corrosion

-The benefit of having four different-sized pry bars allows you the option to choose the length you need for the job you are doing.
+The benefit of having four different-sized pry bars is that it allows you the option to choose the length you need for the job you are doing.

-As you are working with all of these tools, you will want to be on the lookout for the tips below and when to apply them.
+As you work with these tools, you will want to look for the tips below and when to apply them.

 TIP: The best way to accomplish most types of rock cutting is to use a simple hammer and chisel.
 Check out the complete guide in the article below: